tilmanrassy/emacs-dir-treeview/README.md

 * Can open files by external programs or Lisp functions
 * Can open terminal in directory
 * Can copy, delete, and move files
+* Provides selection of multiple files to operate on them
 * Works in text mode, too
 * Supports file notifications
 * Highly customizable